BorgNumberOne/Weishaupt_CanApiJson/README.md

 You can either use the **Weishaupt WEM portal** or local control.
 https://www.wemportal.com/Web/Documents/FAQ/FAQ.de.pdf?lang=de

-So, you cannot use both (WEM Portal and local access / local acces through the protocol converters (ModBus TCP /KNX)) at the same time:
+So, you cannot use both (WEM Portal and local access / local acces through the protocol converters (ModBus TCP / KNX)) at the same time:
 Search for: `Gateway und WEM-Portal-Nutzung schließen sich gegenseitig aus`
 (Gateway WEM-Modbus / Gateway WEM-KNX and Weishaupt WEM Portal usage are mutually exclusive.)
 a)